JAMAutoLtd/customer-portal/simulation/README.md

 - `docker-compose.yml`: Configuration for PostgreSQL, PostgREST, and Optimize Service containers
 - `init-scripts/`: SQL scripts for initializing the database
   - `01-schema.sql`: Creates database schema (tables, relationships)
-  - `02-seed-data.sql`: Populates database with test data
+  - `02-seed-data.sql`: Populates database with test data (Note: This is often superseded by generated data)
+  - `07-generated-seed-data.sql`: Dynamically generated data based on test scenarios.
 - `pg-api-config.js`: Configuration for PostgREST
-- `run-e2e-tests.js`: Script to run end-to-end tests with the local environment
+- `run-e2e-tests.js`: Script to run end-to-end tests with the local environment (See [Testing Guide](../../docs/guides/TESTING.md) for usage)
+- `generate-dynamic-seed.js`: Script used by `run-e2e-tests.js` to generate scenario-specific data.

 ## Running the Tests